sashite/pseudo_legal_move_tablebase-chess.rb/README.md

 - an enemy is present on square `1` (capture);
 - the square `1` is a free square.

-Let's list the conditions for a gote Rook to move from square `0` to square `2`:
+Let's list the conditions for a black Rook to move from square `0` to square `2`:

 ```ruby
 PseudoLegalMoveTablebase::Chess::DB.dig("c:r", 0, 2) # => [{1=>nil, 2=>:enemy}, {1=>nil, 2=>nil}]